timescale/docs/self-hosted/install/installation-cloud-image.md

 run `sudo systemctl restart postgresql.service`.
 </Highlight>

-## Set up the TimescaleDB extension
+## Set up the Timescale extension

-When you have PostgreSQL and TimescaleDB installed, connect to your instance and set up the TimescaleDB extension.
+When you have PostgreSQL and Timescale installed, connect to your instance and set up the Timescale extension.

 <Procedure>

-### Setting up the TimescaleDB extension
+### Setting up the Timescale extension

 1. On your instance, at the command prompt, connect to the PostgreSQL instance as the `postgres` superuser: